 I’ve always thought people that write bio’s sound like narcissistic twats.
 Well since I get asked for it on a regular basis for speaking engagements, here is my best attempt at twattery.

 Elias Bizannes is an Australian entrepreneur based in Silicon Valley.

-Most recently, he is the founder of StartupHouse, a 6000 square foot building that housed over 500 entrepreneurs as a “Bed and Desk” facility and is about to relaunch as an 11,000 square foot building across three-stories in the heart of San Francisco where entrepreneurs live and work on their startups.
+Most recently, he is the founder of StartupHouse, a 6000 square foot building that housed over 500 entrepreneurs as a “Bed and Desk” facility and is progressively relaunching as an 11,000 square foot building across three-stories in the heart of San Francisco where entrepreneurs live and work on their startups.

 700 ~1300 people.
 Prior to that, he led a group of initiatives under the “Silicon Beach” moniker, which has now become the defacto brand and community representing Australia’s entrepreneurial technology industry.

 He began his career at Big Four accounting firm PwC in 2005 as a financial statement auditor and ended up becoming recognised as an “entrepreneur” internally working on a CEO-sanctioned cultural change program that he proposed to management, before being recruited to run business operations at search engine startup Vast.com in 2009.
 He was subsequently approached to work as a director at one of America’s oldest venture capital firm’s, Charles River Ventures in 2011 before moving full-time onto his own ventures.

 Links for additional backstory on my projects